cosmos/sdk-tutorials/interchain-exchange/tutorial/00-tutorial.md

 **Order Books**

-**Order books** are electronic list of *buy* and *sell* orders for specific financial instrument - For eg: cryptocurrencies.
-An order book lists the number of tokens being *bid* (buy) on or *offered* (sell) at each price point, or market depth.
-It also identifies the market participants behind the buy and sell orders.
-These lists help traders and also improve market transparency because they provide valuable trading information.
+**Order books** are electronic lists of *buy* and *sell* orders for specific financial instruments - For example, cryptocurrencies.
+An order book lists the number of tokens being *bid* on (buy) or *offered* (sell) at each price point or market depth.
+Order books also identify the market participants behind the buy and sell orders.
+These lists help traders and also improve market transparency by providing valuable trading information.

 **Sell Order**